-Saxophonist, flautist, and five-time Juno Winner, Jane Bunnett and the all-female lineup of Cuban musicians – MAQUEQUE – performed selections from the award-winning self-titled CD at the Side Door Jazz Club in Old Lyme, Connecticut.
+Saxophonist, flutist, and five-time Juno Winner, Jane Bunnett and the all-female lineup of Cuban musicians – MAQUEQUE – performed selections from the award-winning self-titled CD at the Side Door Jazz Club in Old Lyme, Connecticut.

-Over two lively sets, Maqueque, which means “the spirit and energy of a young girl,” captivated the audience with their joyous fusion of Afro-Cuban rhythms, jazz and soul.
+Over two lively sets, Maqueque, which means “the spirit and energy of a young girl,” captivated the audience with their joyous fusion of Afro-Cuban rhythms, jazz, and soul.

 Bunnett’s admiration and respect for Cuban music and culture date back to 1982 when she and her husband, trumpeter, producer Larry Cramer visited the island on a lark.